 Myths About Stretching

-Research is ongoing and not yet conclusive regarding whether stretching reduces the risk ofinjury as a warm up.
-In a recent study stretching appears to provide some benefit if done at least 15 minutes before the activity.
-Previous studies found no benefit as a warm up.
+Research is ongoing and not yet conclusive regarding whether stretching reduces the risk of injury as a warm up.
+Most studies conclude that stretching provides no benefit as a warm up.
 It’s important to note that warming up before any activity is still important.
-It is just that there may be better warm-up exercises for gently raising the temperature of the body such as calisthenics and jogging in place.
+It is just that there are better warm-up exercises for gently raising the temperature of the body such as calisthenics and jogging in place.

 Static and Dynamic Stretch – Which Is Best?